Political status of Puerto Rico: Implications of the current political status

 Puerto Rico's current political status limits the autonomy of the Puerto Rican government.
 For example, the Island's government is not fully autonomous and a degree of federal presence in the Island is commonplace, including a branch of the United States Federal District Court.

 In 1917, "The Evening journal" newspaper stated, "United States colonies have responded enthusiastically to his call for recruits" with an image of Puerto Ricans ready to go to Panama to guard the Canal for the US.

 People born in Puerto Rico are U.S. citizens by birth, but that citizenship is protected only by an Act of the US Congress rather than by the U.S. Constitution, with the implication that the U.S. Congress can unilaterally revoke the American citizenship of those born there, either individually or collectively.
 Puerto Ricans are also covered by a group of "fundamental civil rights" but, because Puerto Rico is an unincorporated territory, they are not covered by the full Bill of Rights.
-All residents must pay federal taxes but, for a variety of reasons, only some pay federal income taxes.
+All residents must pay federal taxes but, for a variety of reasons, only some are required to pay federal income taxes.

 Puerto Ricans lack a voting representative in the U.S. Congress, but they do have a Resident Commissioner who has a voice in Congress (but no vote other than committee-level voting).
 Puerto Ricans must also serve in the United States military whenever it is compulsory in the mainland United States, with the same duties and obligations as U.S. citizens residing in the 50 states.

 Puerto Rico is a territory of the United States of America, and its status differs from the status of the U.S. states.
 The action of Congress in authorizing and approving, the Commonwealth Constitution exercised the power of Congress to make necessary rules and regulations concerning the territory of the United States of America.
 The foreign relations of Puerto Rico, like those of other territories and also of U.S. states, continue to be conducted by the U.S. federal government.
 Puerto Rico occupies a unique position among U.S. territories and states of the United States of America in that Congress has agreed that Puerto Rico shall, under its internal constitution, be free from any control or interference by Congress in matters relating to internal government and administration, subject only to compliance with the applicable provisions of the federal constitution of the United States of America.
 Laws that had directed or authorized direct interference by the United States federal government in local government affairs prior to the adoption of that internal constitution have been repealed.